flaszlo2000/Zelda/progress.md

     - load layers and enable to edit them one by one
     - be able to create/load/save different maps

-3. save and load system
+3. save and load system (atm we have the basis of this)
 4. achievments
 5. multiplayer:
     - local (hotseat/lan ?)